Always free usage limits

 CREATE MODEL queries for BigQuery ML external models.
 The

 slots are used for preprocessing queries which run within

 BigQuery, and the

 ML_EXTERNAL type slots are used to run model

 training on external Google Cloud services.
-Reservations workload management
+Reservations workload

 describes how to create reservations for external model training jobs.
 The slots